solidjs/solid/documentation/reactivity.md

 ## Signals

 Signals are the glue that hold the library together.
 They are a simple primitive that contain values that change over time.
+Each Signal comes with a separate setter in a tuple.
+This setter is the only way to update the Signal's value.

 With Signals you can track all sorts of changes from various sources in your applications.
 They are not tied to any specific component and can be used wherever whenever.

 ```js
 import { createSignal, onCleanup } from "solid-js";